Will Conventional Loan Limits Increase in 2025?

 Should You Wait Until 2025?

 Home prices are continuing to rise despite high rates.
-Waiting until 2025 to capture a larger conventional loan limit could end up costing you.
+Waiting until 2025 to capture larger conventional loan limits is unnecessary since lenders have started accepting the new higher limits already.